Astounding Bexar County Sheriff's deputy arrest rate continues to skyrocket

 "If you are going to act like a thug, we are going to treat you like a thug and you're going to jail.
 It doesn't matter if you wear the uniform or not," he said.

-Last week, Salazar said his department will no longer hire jailers with criminal records.
+Salazar said recently his department will no longer hire jailers with criminal records.

 Among the BCSO arrests this year, eight have been for DWI, three for assaulting inmates and two each for sexual assault of a child and intent to distribute meth.
 The remaining arrests were for assault and fraud charges.